Speakers

 Harris Eyre Headshot

-Harris Eyre, MD, PhD, Lead and Senior Fellow, Neuro-Policy, Rice University's Baker Institute for Public Policy
+Harris Eyre, MD, PhD, Lead & Senior Fellow, Neuro-Policy, Rice University's Baker Institute for Public Policy

 Harris Eyre MD PhD is an entrepreneurial scholar dedicated to fostering awareness, knowledge, skills, tools, and leadership for the brain-positive economic transition aka brain economy.
 To do this, he works across public, non-profit, and private sectors.
 The brain economy represents a global objective to halt and reverse the depletion of brain capital (encompassing social, emotional, and cognitive brain resources).
 In his career, he has operated as a physician, scientist, entrepreneur, executive services provider, author, new economic and finance engineer, and neuroscience diplomat.
 He leads Neuro-Policy and is a senior fellow at Rice University’s Baker Institute for Public Policy, advises the MD Anderson Cancer Neuroscience Program, Executive Director of the Brain Capital Alliance, and an adjunct with the University of California San Francisco.
 He has written hundreds of scientific and policy papers with thousands of coauthors and was lead editor for Convergence Mental Health, Oxford University Press.
 He is an alumnus of Forbes 30 Under 30 and the Fulbright Scholar program.
 He is an EB1A Alien of Extraordinary Ability Green Card holder which is an honor typically reserved for Nobel and Pulitzer prize winners.
 Harris is from the Great Barrier Reef region of Australia and is now based in the USA.